anandiyergit/flask-prod-app/README.md

-# flask-prod-app
+# Building and Packaging a Flask app in production.
-Building and Packaging a Flask app in production.
+Provides building and packaging a production grade flask app.